3LawsRobotics/3laws/docs/sources/getting_started.rst

 #.
 A *sudo* permission may be ask to run APT and install the software.

 The script will add components to the global ROS installation.
 These new components will not be available until the ROS setup script is source.
-If your configuration automatically runs the ROS setup script when a new shell is started, please close the terminal and open a new one.
+If the configuration automatically runs the ROS setup script when a new shell is started, please close the terminal and open a new one.
 Otherwise, please run the following command:

 .. code-block:: bash